Tools & Instruments

 Sport-based youth development programs often rely on very small budgets that do not always allow for costly evaluation tools.
 Due to this, many programs are unable to afford quality program evaluations that are necessary to show youth outcomes.
 The LiFEsports Initiative currently works with faculty to develop program evaluation tools that are free-of-charge to youth development programs.

 The LiFEsports Survey Tools includes eight brief survey scales because we know that program success depends on more than just the sports skill that youth learn.
 Children and youth are asked about a variety of social skills related to social competence and youth development.
 Through the research at LiFEsports Summer Camp in Columbus, Ohio, we have tested these tools to make sure they are reliable and valid.
+These tools are in the public domain.
+To request approval for their use, please contact Dr. Dawn Anderson-Butcher at Andersonemail@example.com.

 The list below shows each survey scale.
 Click on the name of each scale to access the corresponding technical report.